rabeaifeanyi/biodiversity-mapping/README.md

 # Biodiversity Mapping Pipeline

 This repository provides a pipeline for detecting plants in field images, mapping their pixel positions to real-world coordinates, and generating spatial visualizations (e.g., heatmaps).
 The core script is `pipeline.py`, supported by several helper modules.
-Teh pipeline can be used for either robot or drone imagery.
+The pipeline can be used for either robot or drone imagery.

 ## Prerequisites